04

 Probabilistic Thinking

-The dice mechanic is not just a game system — it is a training tool.
-By asking players to estimate probabilities before a roll, you encourage them to practise calibrating their judgement and checking their bias.
+The dice mechanic is also a training tool.
+Asking players to estimate probabilities before a roll makes them practise calibrating judgement and checking bias.

-When a player says “I think there is about a 30% chance this works,” they are engaging in the same kind of probabilistic reasoning that underpins sound decision-making in real organisations.
-Over the course of a session, this builds the habit of thinking in terms of likelihoods rather than certainties.
+When a player says "I think there is about a 30% chance this works," they are using the same probabilistic reasoning that underpins sound decision-making in real organisations.
+Across a session, this builds the habit of thinking in likelihoods rather than certainties.

 Go deeper